 To facilitate our mission to bring food to those who need it the most, we’ve obtained approval to accept Farmer’s Market Nutrition Program checks, can process SNAP/Access cards, and accept Berks Farm Bucks.

 While we have already accomplished many of the goals that we’ve set, we are constantly working on improving and growing our agriculture program.
-For the beginning of the ‘19/’20 school year we are kicking off our CSA with 30 shares and hoping to expand it further in the spring.
+At the beginning of the ‘19/’20 school year we kicked off our Community Supported Agriculture program (CSA) with 30 shares.
+We hope to expand it further in the spring.

-This fall we are planning to build 10 movable high tunnel greenhouses this fall.
+We are planning to build 10 movable high tunnel greenhouses.
 This will not only help us to start growing earlier in the spring, but it will also help us to extend our crop production into early winter.

 We believe that God has blessed us with not only a beautiful campus, but with some awesome farm land in an ideal location so that we can be a center for agricultural education, not only for our academy students but for many others across the nation and world who would like to learn to garden and farm (more on this to come…).